varenst/Basic-Webpage-with-Vue.js-and-Axum/README.md

 # Description

 This project classifies satelite images of earth into predefined categories (cloudy, desert, green_area, and water) using a pre-trained model.
-The backend server, implemented in Rust, loads and processes the image using a Python model trained in PyTorch, frontend is dow with Vue.
+The backend server, implemented in Rust, loads and processes the image using a Python model trained in PyTorch, frontend is done with Vue.

 # Requirements
 Python (version 3.8 or later)